 From the turnoff to Unionville, it’s less than 30 minutes to Winnemucca.
 However, if you're still in the "living ghost town" mood, shoot the extra 40 miles north on US-95 and then east on SR-190 to Paradise Valley.
 About 100 or so people still live in the area which was aptly named by settlers who were under the impression they'd actually found Heaven on Earth.
 Aside from the historic Micca House and other fascinating original structures, be sure to pop into the Paradise Valley Saloon & Bar G, home to one of the best Saturday night ribeye steak dinner parties in the state, and quite the selection of whiskey to boot!

 Winnemucca is one of the state's oldest settlements due to its location near the Humboldt River.
-Named after the famous Paiute Indian chief, Winnemucca is home to the artifact-packed Humboldt Museum, as well as the Buckaroo Hall of Fame & Heritage Museum.
-Equal parts museum and shrine, the latter honors the Great Basin's "Legendary Buckaroos"—some of whom likely geared up at nearby Tip's Western & Custom Saddles.
+Named after the famous Paiute Indian chief, Winnemucca is home to the artifact-packed Humboldt Museum, as well as the Buckaroo Hall of Fame & Heritage Museum—equal parts museum and shrine—honoring the Great Basin's "Legendary Buckaroos.”

 Eating in Winnemucca: If your appetite finds itself in Winnemucca, grab a steak at Ormachea's (now called Bakarra Basque Bistro), or opt for a full-on Basque family dinner at The Martin Hotel–even if you're not that hungry, we beg you, try at least a steak sandwich and a picon, or one of Lori's scrumptious fresh jalapeno margaritas before you go.
 Another local favorite: The Griddle, a mom-and-pop breakfast-and-lunch cafe classic.